Can You Sue A Nursing Home For Neglect

 If your loved one lives in a nursing home or other assisted living facility, then you should look out for certain indicators of carelessness or abusiveness towards patients.
 Some common signs of nursing home abuse include:

-- Bruises, especially those located on the arms or limbs, indicating that someone may have restrained or otherwise handled the individual roughly or aggressively
+- Bruises, especially those located on the arms or limbs, indicate that someone may have restrained or otherwise handled the individual roughly or aggressively

 - Bedsores, which often arise when a resident is restricted in their movement and not receiving the attention needed to reposition them to avoid such injuries